Idioms Using the Word “Head”

 Ex: I’m just beating my head against a brick wall here – I’ll never understand this math equation.

-I hope you enjoyed this post and find it helpful.
+I hope you enjoyed this post and found it helpful.
 If you know some more expressions with “head”, please share them in the comments below.

 Idioms and expressions using the word "head"